 This unit will cover the scope of work to plan a job, select and inspect equipment, set up tasks, and erect and dismantle scaffold and associated.
 This unit is based upon the National Standard for Licensing Persons Performing High Risk Work.
-Pro Training Australia is not a Registered Training Organisation (RTO) but we are flexible and mobile to meet your training needs.
+We are flexible and mobile to meet your training needs.

 Required skills for this unit include the ability to:

 - Calculate the Safe Working Load (SWL) and Working Load Limit (WLL)